fbpx

 Speak Up

-It can be intimidating and difficult; however, not saying anything means that you’re condoning those same attitudes, which is almost as bad as verbalising them yourself.
+It can be intimidating and difficult; however, not saying anything means you’re condoning those same attitudes, which is almost as bad as verbalising them yourself.
 This doesn’t mean you have to get in a full physical confrontation but start by questioning the beliefs or attitudes of those around you when something inappropriate is said.

 You can also be vocal via social media and other online communications.
 Just don’t let it slip by.